 The Second Reason

 The second reason is found through the analysis of Luke 16:23-31 in the dialogue between the rich man in “hell” and Abraham in heaven.
 Can it be that heaven and hell are within speaking distance, and that those in heaven witness the suffering of friends and loved ones in hell without being able to alleviate their torment, while those in hell can observe the bliss of the righteous in heaven?
 Yet this is precisely what this parable teaches if it is to be taken literally.

 There are many who believe this parable to be literal and argue that “Abraham’s bosom” is only a figure of speech and that the saints are not literally all resting in his “bosom.”
 They also say that the proximity of heaven and hell here pictures is also purely figurative.
 How can parts of a parable be figurative without the whole being figurative?
 This is not a defined or consistent principle of interpretation.

 The third reason for pointing out the figurative character of this parable is found in Luke 16:24 when the rich man asks Abraham that Lazarus dips his finger in water to relieve the rich man of the heat of the torment.
 Can a drop of water from a finger alleviate burning heat?
 Again, this is not realistic and thus figurative.

-The point of the story is found in verse 31 of Luke 16, “‘If they do not hear Moses and the prophets, neither will they be persuaded though one rise from the dead.’”
-And to prove this point, a few weeks after narrating this parable Jesus raised from the dead a man named Lazarus, as if in response to the challenge of the Jewish leaders for greater evidence than they had heretofore.
+The point that Jesus wanted to make in this parable is found in verse 31 of Luke 16, “‘If they do not hear Moses and the prophets, neither will they be persuaded though one rise from the dead.’”
+And to prove this point, a few weeks after narrating this parable, Jesus raised from the dead a man named Lazarus, as if in response to the challenge of the Jewish leaders for greater evidence than they had heretofore.
 But that very miracle led the leaders of the nation to plot harder against Jesus’ life (John 11:47–54).